nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ## Date Format
-DietLAH! uses the following date format for command inputs: `d Mmm yyyy` which is clearer to interpret and reduces the chances of typos.
+DietLAH! uses the following date format for command inputs: `dd Mmm yyyy` which is clearer to interpret and reduces the chances of typos.
 Refer to the table below for more information:

 Legend | Description
 -------|-------------